davidedg/TrueNAS-QNap-TS-470-Pro/misc/misc.md

      3  1050664  34605095  33554432  16G      09f91a0e-697b-4c30-9363-f3f6480e1cd8
      4 34605096 202377255 167772160  80G      c1e39c0c-022b-4a61-8f15-cdc092f1f699

+(fun fact I noticed: the gui will re-create the partitions not aligned.
+I do not care too much as this is the boot volume).

+\
 Then re-attach the sdb3 to the boot-pool:

     zpool attach boot-pool /dev/sda3 /dev/sdb3